 11. Consider Your Hobbies

-This is a thing that many retirees are surprised by in a bad way when they stop working.
-Some hobbies are pretty expensive and it can be tough to afford these hobbies when you are on a fixed income.
-You might need to do some creative planning with your annual budget to make these hobbies fit into your financial picture after you retire.
+Some hobbies are expensive and can be tough to afford when you are on a fixed income.
+You might need to do some creative planning with your annual budget.
+This is to make these hobbies fit into your financial picture after you retire.

 If you find that you need to cut back on your spending too much to continue to do certain hobbies, look into ways to volunteer or work in and around the sport or hobby that you love.
 You might find new ways to enjoy your hobby without the added costs.